hardolf/JRiver.MediaCenter/ReadMe.txt

-These solutions contain plug-ins, visualizations and other extensions for the JRiver Media Center
+These solutions contain plug-ins, track-info, visualizations and other extensions for the JRiver Media Center

-Developed for JRiver Media Center 24 and newer
+Developed for JRiver Media Center

 Development environment: Microsoft Visual Studio 2017, 2019, ... , C#